On the probability of generating invariably a finite simple group: Classical groups of bounded rank

 For $x\in X_\sigma$, we denote by $\ca M_{\text{con}}(x)$ the members of $\ca M_{\text{con}}$ containing $x$ (this notation is used only here).
-Moreover, we denote by $N^\pm_\ell$ the fixed points of the connected component of the stabilizer of a nondegenerate subspace of sign $\pm$ and of dimension $\ell$, and by $P_\ell$ the stabilizer of a totally singular $\ell$-space.
+Moreover, referring to the defining Steinberg endomorphism, we denote by $N^\pm_\ell$ the fixed points of the connected component of the stabilizer of a nondegenerate subspace of sign $\pm$ and of dimension $\ell$, and by $P_\ell$ the stabilizer of a totally singular $\ell$-space.
 Finally, in the following discussion we identify each torus with the corresponding (signed) partition; hence a partition can be contained in a subgroup.

 \textbf{(i)} $\SU_n(q)$.
 If $n$ is odd, $\ca M_{\text{con}}(x_1)$ consists only of (unitary) extension field subgroups of type $\GU_{n/b}(q^b)$ ($b$ odd).
 On the other hand $\ca M_{\text{con}}(x_2)$ consists of $P_{(n-1)/2}$ and $N_1$.
 Therefore $\ca T(x_2)$ contains only the partitions with a $1$-cycle.
 By Lemma \ref{maximal_tori_extension_field_subgroup}, none of these belongs to $\ca T(x_1)$, hence $\ca T(x_1)\cap \ca T(x_2)=\emptyset$.
 Assume now $n$ is even.
 Again $\ca T(x_2)$ contains the partitions with a $1$-cycle.
 Moreover $\ca M_{\text{con}}(x_1)$ consists of unitary extension field subgroups, and $P_{n/2}$.
 Then $\ca T(x_1)\cap \ca T(x_2)=\emptyset$ (note that $P_{n/2}$ contains the partitions with all even parts).